patil-suraj/onnx_transformers/README.md

 > *NOTE* : This is an experimental project and only tested with PyTorch

-The pipeline API is similer to transformers pipeline with just few differences which are explained below.
+The pipeline API is similar to transformers [pipeline](https://huggingface.co/transformers/main_classes/pipelines.html) with just a few differences which are explained below.

 ```python
 from onnx_transformers import pipeline